Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Business logic vulnerabilities.md

     Te: trailers
     Connection: close

-Then add a new product like 300$ you have 30$ product checkout request in repeter, sand the repeter request to server and server is accepted
+Then add a new product like 300$ you have 30$ product checkout request in repeter, sand the repeter request to server and server is accepted an 300$ product is buy

 ## This is Vulnerblity